xsedmid/DataDepPtolemaicFiltering/README.md

 ### Reproducibility Steps -- PKU-MMD / DeCAF Datasets

+* We recommend to first run the demo with the random vectors that creates the structure of folders in the Similarity_search folder (defined in the FSGlobal class).
 * Download the corresponding datasets you would like to evaluate (see the download links below)
+* Store the files to proper folders: Similarity_search\Dataset\Dataset\; Similarity_search\Dataset\Pivot\ Similarity_search\Dataset\Query\
-* Set up the main Java class ```vm.fs.main.search.perform.FSKNNQueriesSeqScanWithFilteringMain``` (project VMFSMetricSpace) by selecting the datasets to be tested.
+* Set up and run the main Java class ```vm.fs.main.datatools.FSPrepareNewDatasetForPivotFilterings``` (project VMFSMetricSpace) by selecting the datasets to be tested.
 The instances of datasets tested in the article are:
+  * new FSDatasetInstances.DeCAFDataset()
-  * new FSDatasetInstanceSingularizator.DeCAFDataset()
+  * new FSDatasetInstances.MOCAP10FPS()
-  * new FSDatasetInstanceSingularizator.LAION_10M_PCA256Dataset()
+  * new FSDatasetInstances.MOCAP30FPS()
-* Define these datasets in the main class ```vm.fs.main.search.perform.FSKNNQueriesSeqScanWithFilteringMain``` and run it.
+* Set up and run the main Java class ```vm.fs.main.search.perform.FSKNNQueriesSeqScanWithFilteringMain``` (project VMFSMetricSpace) by selecting the datasets to be tested.

 <!--
 ### Reproducibility Steps -- CLIP / Yahoo Datasets (Query Candidates Identified by FAISS)